hanlin123456666/DS-5690-Paper-Presentation/README.md

      - **Benchmarking Emissions**: Include energy usage and environmental impact in model evaluations, and encourage training in carbon-friendly regions.

-### 2. Bias in Training Data
+### 2. Results and Analysis
-   - **Problem**: Massive LLMs often rely on vast datasets scraped from the internet, containing uncurated data that amplifies **hegemonic viewpoints** and harmful stereotypes, especially those targeting marginalized groups.
+   - Univariate Time-series Forecasting:
+     1. The informer greatly improves the inference performance.
    - **Impact**: These biases manifest as discriminatory language or ideologies within model outputs, reinforcing harmful stereotypes and causing social harm.
    - **Recommendations**:
      - **Data Curation and Documentation**: Collect smaller, curated datasets that are **representative and balanced**, reducing reliance on data from sources that overrepresent dominant perspectives.